fenago/pytest-quick-start-guide/testing-with-pytest/Lab_2.md

 Using -m 'get' runs the one test marked with @pytest.mark.get.
 Pretty straight- forward.

-It gets better.
 The expression after -m can use and, or, and not to combine multiple markers:

 ##### Step 8